maclobdell/mbed-os-example-mesh-blink-patterns/README.md

 The application has been configured for Thread networks.

-The application is based on [mbed-os-example-mesh-minimal] (https://github.com/ARMmbed/mbed-os-example-mesh-minimal).
+The application is based on [mbed-os-example-mesh-minimal](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).

 ## Setup